 About PRIME TIME

-Created by the Louisiana Endowment for the Humanities (LEH) in 1991, PRIME TIME, Inc. (PTI) offers a set of unique, humanities-focused, and outcomes-based programs designed to support children and families in inter-generational family reading and discussion.
+Created by the Louisiana Endowment for the Humanities (LEH) in 1991, PRIME TIME, Inc. (PTI) offers a set of unique, humanities-focused, and outcomes-based programs designed to engage, support and educate underserved children and families.
 PRIME TIME programs are proven to generate long-term improvements in family engagement and student academic achievement.
 Programs include family reading and discussion programs, teacher professional development workshops, and head start services.
 PRIME TIME programs aim to create communities in which children and their families develop into self-directed, self-motivated life long learners who are eager to absorb the world around them through literature, questioning/inquiry, and meaningful interaction with others.

 The mission of PRIME TIME is to create the precondition for future learning among economically and educationally vulnerable families.

 Creating a literate society where a quality humanities education is accessible to all.